 Permit Streamlining: A policy framework by which regulatory agencies reduce the complexity, cost and time of permitting processes related to new development or changes in property use.
 Streamlining efforts typically include a variety of organizational, administrative and technological elements designed to increase predictability and efficiency for both applicants and regulators.

-Pervious pavement: Paving materials designed to allow stormwater to flow through and be absorbed into the soil below them; examples include gravel, pelletized rubber, and certain types of bricks.
+Pervious pavement: materials such as pelletized rubber, gravel, bricks, or pavers designed to allow stormwater to flow through and be absorbed into the soil.

 R

 Radial transit: Public transportation lines designed to connect the existing "spokes" of the system.